dcacy/community-usage-checker-java-oauth/README.md

   - The Auth Type should be `OAuth 2.0`.

-  - The callback URL should be your hostname plus `/api?action=oauthback`, ex. `https://server.com/api?action=oauthback`.
+  - The callback URL should be your uri plus `/api?action=oauthback`, ex. `https://server.com/community-usage-checker-java-oauth/api?action=oauthback`.

 2. Provide the following environment variables to your application: